The Power of Matching for Online Fractional Hedonic Games: Fractional Hedonic Games under Coalition Dissolution

 We first consider the setting where algorithms should perform well regardless of a fixed arrival order but where algorithms can dissolve coalitions.
-In this setting, there exists a deterministic online matching algorithm achieving a competitive ratio of $\frac{1}{3+2\sqrt{2}}$ \citep{McGr05a, BuRo23a}.\footnote{ \citet{McGr05a} achieves this competitive ratio in the much related edge arrival model.
-In the full version of their paper, \citet{BuRo23a} showed that it is preserved in a vertex arrival model. } We can apply \Cref{thm:matchingguarantee} to obtain an algorithmic guarantee for FHGs.
+In this setting, there exists a deterministic online matching algorithm achieving a competitive ratio of $\frac{1}{3+2\sqrt{2}}$ \citep{McGr05a, BuRo25b}.\footnote{ \citet{McGr05a} achieves this competitive ratio in the much related edge arrival model. \citet{BuRo25b} showed that it is preserved in the vertex arrival model. } We can apply \Cref{thm:matchingguarantee} to obtain an algorithmic guarantee for FHGs.

 \begin{theorem} There exists a deterministic online coalition formation algorithm operating under free dissolution with a competitive ratio of at least $\frac{1}{6+4\sqrt{2}}$. \end{theorem}